Isometric embeddings of half-cube graphs in half-spin Grassmannians: Basic definitions and constructions

-The collinearity relation of $\Pi$ will be denoted by $\perp$.
-For points $p,q\in P$ we write $p\perp q$ if $p$ is collinear with $q$ and $p\not\perp q$ otherwise.
-Moreover, if $X,Y\subset P$ then $X\perp Y$ means that every point of $X$ is collinear with all points of $Y$.
-If $X\perp X$ then the subspace $\langle X\rangle$ is singular. \begin{lemma} The following assertions are fulfilled: \begin{enumerate} \item[(1)] if $p\in P$ and $X\subset P$ then $p\perp X$ implies that $p\perp \langle X\rangle$, \item[(2)] if $p\in P$ and $S$ is a maximal singular subspace of $\Pi$ then $p\perp S$ implies that $p\in S$. \end{enumerate} \end{lemma} \begin{proof} See, for example, \cite[Section 4.1]{Pankov1}. \end{proof} For every polar space of rank $n$ one of the following two possibilities is realized: \begin{enumerate} \item[$\bullet$] type ${\mathsf C}_{n}$ --- every $(n-2)$-dimensional singular subspace is contained in at least three maximal singular subspaces, \item[$\bullet$] type ${\mathsf D}_{n}$ --- every $(n-2)$-dimensional singular subspace is contained in precisely two maximal singular subspaces. \end{enumerate}
+For every polar space of rank $n$ one of the following possibilities is realized: \begin{enumerate} \item[$\bullet$] type ${\mathsf C}_{n}$ --- every $(n-2)$-dimensional singular subspace is contained in at least three maximal singular subspaces, \item[$\bullet$] type ${\mathsf D}_{n}$ --- every $(n-2)$-dimensional singular subspace is contained in precisely two maximal singular subspaces. \end{enumerate} All polar spaces of rank $\ge 3$ were described by J. Tits \cite{Tits}.
+We will focus our attention on polar spaces of type ${\mathsf D}_{n}$, $n\ge 4$.

+\begin{exmp} {\rm Let $V$ be a $(2n)$-dimensional vector space over a field.
+Suppose that the characteristic of this field is not equal to $2$ and consider a non-degenerate symmetric bilinear form on $V$ such that maximal totally isotropic subspaces are $n$-dimensional.
+The associated polar space whose points are $1$-dimensional isotropic subspaces and whose lines are defined by $2$-dimensional totally isotropic subspaces (the line corresponding to a $2$-dimensional totally isotropic subspace $S$ consists of all $1$-dimensional subspaces of $S$) is of type ${\mathsf D}_{n}$.
+In the case when the characteristic of the field is equal to $2$, we consider a non-defect quadratic form on $V$ such that maximal singular subspaces are $n$-dimensional.
+The associated polar space (the points are $1$-dimensional singular subspaces and the lines are defined by $2$-dimensional singular subspaces) is also of type ${\mathsf D}_{n}$. }\end{exmp}

+It follows from Tits's description of polar spaces that every polar space of type ${\mathsf D}_{n}$, $n\ge 4$ is isomorphic to one of the polar spaces presented in Example \ref{exmp-polar-D}.